 Whether insurance covers a hit and run depends on the policies you have.
+Find out more below about how insurance companies handle hit and run accidents, from the Kirkland, WA car crash lawyers at Max Meyers Law.

 How can I recover compensation after an accident with a hit and run driver?